Stephan van Baarle

-Stephan Ruben Tobias van Baarle (born 25 August 1991) is a Dutch politician, serving as a member of the House of Representatives since 2021.
-A member of the minority interest party DENK, he also served on the Rotterdam municipal council from 2018 to 2022.
+Stephan Ruben Tobias van Baarle (born 25 August 1991) is a Dutch politician.
+A member of the minority interest party Denk, he served on the Rotterdam municipal council from 2018 to 2022.
+He was elected to the House of Representatives in 2021 and succeeded Farid Azarkan as Denk's parliamentary leader two years later.

 Early life and education

 He was born in 1991 in Rotterdam to a Dutch mother and a Turkish father.
-Van Baarle was raised by his mother in the Rotterdam neighborhood Vreewijk and attended the high school Vreewijk Lyceum.
-He studied sociology at Erasmus University Rotterdam and became a junior teacher at his university.
+Van Baarle was raised by his mother as an only child in the Rotterdam neighborhood Vreewijk, and he attended the high school Vreewijk Lyceum.
+He studied sociology at Erasmus University Rotterdam, graduating cum laude, and became a junior lecturer at his university.
 He was also active for the Labour Party in 2014.